petitparser/dart-petitparser/README.md

 ### Using the Expression Builder

-Writing such expression parsers is pretty common and can be quite tricky to get right.
+Writing such expression parsers is pretty common and can be tricky to get right.
 To simplify things, PetitParser comes with a builder that can help you to define such grammars easily.
 It supports the definition of operator precedence; and prefix, postfix, left- and right-associative operators.

 The following code creates the empty expression builder producing values of type `num`: